 Year Opened: 2017

 The addition of world-class talent from America and abroad made the team an instant favorite and a perennial title contender.
-Orlando City Stadium, their home, is also arguably the best in women’s professional soccer in the US, having hosted the NWSL Championship in 2017.
+Exploria Stadium, their home, is also arguably the best in women’s professional soccer in the US, having hosted the NWSL Championship in 2017.

-The feeling at Orlando City Stadium during Orlando Pride games is immediately and wholly impressive from the moment the fan walks in.
+The feeling at Exploria Stadium during Orlando Pride games is immediately and wholly impressive from the moment fans walk in.
 This modern gem of a soccer-specific stadium harkens to proper football establishments throughout England.
-The north end zone, aka The Wall, is a standing-only supporters section where fans cheer, sing, fly their flags, raise tifos, and erupt with smoke bombs every time the Pride score throughout the entirety of the game, and the energy never stops regardless of the score on the field.
+The north end zone, aka The Wall, is a standing-only supporters section where fans cheer, sing, fly their flags, raise tifos, and erupt with smoke bombs every time the Pride scores throughout the entirety of the game, and the energy never stops regardless of the score on the field.

 While the lower bowl is the only seating available for Orlando Pride games, leaving the upper levels empty, the seating on the upper east sideline spells out O-R-L-A-N-D-O in yellow seats against their purple counterparts, helping make the emptiness seem like a non-issue.
 However, while the home fans are loud, it is hard not to notice that filling the upper levels could add that missing factor on game day.

-Orlando Pride fans are also among the most sports-knowledgeable in the country when it comes to professional women’s soccer.
-While other cities have their fans, few fill out the seats like those in Orlando.
+Orlando Pride fans are also among the most inclusive and family-friendly in professional sports – while other cities have their fans, few fill out the seats like those in Orlando.

 Return on Investment 4

 Tickets to Orlando Pride matches are lower than those for Orlando City SC, so you are saving right off the bat when it comes to face value for admission.
-In addition, concessions prices are relatively affordable, with the average person looking to spend about $10-$15 for food and a drink.
+Concessions prices are also relatively affordable, with the average person looking to spend about $10 to $15 for food and a drink.
 When also considering the incredible atmosphere in the stadium and the ease of finding the facility, you get a great option for a family that wants to see professional soccer with some of the best stars from around the world, without paying MLS prices.

-Finally, Orlando City Stadium features various additional seating and vantage points throughout the stadium for fans to look at, including the Disney World Lion’s Den and the Sun Pass seating.
+While walking the main concourse, various local artists have contributed to the decor around the facility as well, and finally, Exploria Stadium features various additional seating and vantage points throughout the stadium for fans to consider, including Disney World’s Lion’s Den and the Sun Pass seating.

-While many would discount women’s professional soccer as sub-par to their male counterparts, one could easily argue the opposite.
-Orlando has become a beacon of what to do right with professional soccer in America, and that success translates to Orlando Pride games at Orlando City Stadium.
+While many would discount women’s professional soccer as sub-par to its male counterparts, one could easily argue the opposite.
+Orlando has become a beacon of what to do right with professional soccer in America, and that success translates to Orlando Pride games at Exploria Stadium.
 With a talented team, a great facility, and easy access, this is one of the true hidden gems in all of Florida, and perhaps the country.